anjalirai12/NoteTakingApp/README.md

-# Note Taking App
+# Jotter

-This is a small project which is anote taking app built using pure JavaScript.
+This is a small project which is a note taking app built using pure JavaScript.